Stezzly/ScreenShot-App/README.md

 # Screenshot App

 ## Overview
-ScreenshotApp is a .NET-based application designed to capture and manage screenshots easily.
+ScreenshotApp is a **Windows-only** .NET-based application designed to capture and manage screenshots easily.
 The application provides a user-friendly interface that allows users to take screenshots with a single click and save them in a designated folder.
 Built using Windows Forms, ScreenshotApp leverages the power of the .NET Framework to ensure smooth performance and compatibility across various Windows operating systems.

 ### Features
 - **Easy Screenshot Capture:** Quickly take screenshots of the entire screen or selected areas.